DriuEdvinas/flappybird_python/README.md

 # flappybird_python

-Flappy bird made using Python and neural networks.
+Flappy bird made by using Python and neural networks.